jborean93/pypsrp/README.md

 ### Kerberos Authentication

-While pypsrp supports Kerberos authentication, it isn't included by default due to it's reliance on system packages to be present.
+While pypsrp supports Kerberos authentication, it isn't included by default for Linux hosts due to it's reliance on system packages to be present.

 To install these packages, run the below